 - 10.1.
 Contingency plans and emergency response procedures that identify potential adverse events and unexpected delays that could be encountered during the journey must be prepared and reviewed and signed off by the Master of the Ship prior to every shipment.
 These plans must be reviewed and endorsed by the official export veterinarian before commencement of the journey.

-- 10.3.10.2.
+- 10.2.
 The contingency plans must address, inter alia, the following possibilities:

 - a.
 Mechanical breakdown at sea.

 - b.
 Refusal of passage.

 - c.
 Fire on board.

 - d.
 On-board veterinarian and/or animal handlers becoming indisposed.

 - e.
-Shortage of feed and water.
+Shortage of feed, water and medication.

 - f.
-Unexpected delays or refusals of entry at destination.
+Unexpected delays at any point prior, during the voyage and at disembarkation.

 - g.
+Refusals of entry at final destination.

+- h.
 Diseases outbreaks.